 The Cha Cha Cha, derived from the Rumba and the Mambo, was originated in Cuba in the early 1950s and refers to a style of ballroom dancing included in DanceSport categories of competition and is a part of either the International Latin Style or the American Rhythm Style.

-The Cha Cha Cha is danced to the music introduced by Cuban composer and violinist Enrique Jorrín in the early 1950s.
-This rhythm was developed from the danzón-mambo.
-The name “Cha Cha Cha” is onomatopoetic, derived from the shuffling sound of the dancers’ feet.
-The word imitates the sound of the steps, the rendering of the two quick steps on the split 4th beat (4 and), followed by another slow step on beat 1.
-The Cha Cha Cha count within the bar is 2, 3, 4, and 1, or slow, slow, quick, quick, slow.
-The movement starts on the 2nd beat of the bar and finishes on the 1st beat of the next bar – contratiempo Cubano.
+The Cha Cha Cha danced to the authentic music introduced by Cuban composer and violinist Enrique Jorrín in the early 1950s with rhythm derived from the danzón-mambo.
+The name “Cha Cha Cha” is onomatopoetic, emanated from the shuffling sound of the dancers’ feet, and the word imitates the sound of the steps, the rendering of the two quick steps on the split fourth beat (4 and), followed by another slow step on beat 1.
+The dance count within the bar is 2, 3, 4, and 1, or slow, slow, quick, quick, slow.
+The movement starts on the second beat of the bar and finishes on the first beat of the next bar – contratiempo Cubano.

 Compared to the Ballroom Competitions, where music is energetic and has a steady beat (Latin Pop or Latin Rock), the Cuban style is more sensual and may involve complex poly-rhythms.